Kate Ryder

-Kate Ryder is an American businessperson.
-She is known as the founder and CEO of the digital health company Maven Clinic.
+Kate Ryder is an American business person.
+She is the founder and CEO of the digital health company Maven Clinic.

 Early life and education

-Ryder was born in Minnesota.
-She earned a bachelor's degree at the University of Michigan, double majoring in English and political science.
-After graduating, Ryder moved to Spain to teach English in the public school system.
+Kate Ryder grew up in Minnesota.She earned a bachelor's degree at the University of Michigan, majoring in both English and political science.

+After graduating, Ryder moved to Spain to teach English at public schools.
 She later attended the London School of Economics and earned a master's degree in anthropology.